P-p-H-d/mlib/README.md

 ##### bool name\_equal\_p(const name\_t dict1, const name\_t dict2)

-Return true if both dicts 'dict1' and 'dict2' are equal.
+Return true if both dict 'dict1' and 'dict2' are equal.
 This method is only defined if the type of the element defines a EQUAL method itself.